aalokpandit/MemoryGame/README.md

 ## Features

 ### Game Modes
+- **Single Player & Multiplayer**: Solo mode with timer, or multiplayer with turn-taking and player stats
 - **Multiple Themes**: Choose from 4 different themes with 32 unique items each
   - Animals
   - Fruits & Vegetables